syncfusion-content/install-docs/Common/Essential-Studio/Add-on.md

 # Add-On

-## Link Install Setup
+## Essential Studio - Binaries

-Syncfusion provides the Link Install Setup to configure the Syncfusion controls in a build machine, in which Syncfusion Essential Studio is not installed.
+Syncfusion provides the Essential Studio - Binaries Setup to configure the Syncfusion controls in a build machine, in which Syncfusion Essential Studio is not installed.
 This installs Essential Studio assemblies into the target folder.
 It also registers the product key to enable you to compile a project developed on a build machine.
+For information, see [Essential Studio - Binaries](http://www.syncfusion.com/support/kb/7653).

-### Installing Link Install Setup
+### Installing Essential Studio - Binaries Setup

-The following procedure illustrates how to install Link Install setup.
+The following procedure illustrates how to install Essential Studio - Binaries setup.

-1. Double-click the Syncfusion Link Install Setup file.
+1. Double-click the Syncfusion Essential Studio - Binaries Setup file.
 The Setup Wizard opens and extracts the package automatically.

     ![](Add-on_images/Link-Install-Setup_img1.png)